daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 * **Precise Scalability Forecasting**

 One of the pain points of the VI admin role lies in the capacity planning.
 Anticipating the future resource needs can be incredibly tricky and complicated, a reason why Cloud got so popular since it solves this problem.
 However, on-premise environments still need to account for future growth and this is where Nakivo VMware monitoring can help with detailed real-time and historical data on the performance of your environment to anticipate virtual or physical resources needed.

+### Additional improvements in Nakivo Backup & Replication v10.5

+A number of other enhancements are brought by Nakivo B&R v10.5:

+* Now display full license information, including full licensing model breakdown and used/licensed workload details.
+* More consistent format for alarms and notifications.
+* Improved two-factor authentication for Active Directory users.
+* Improved tree UI component for easier management of large item sets.
+* Backup copy jobs now skip data unpack/pack if the source and target Backup Repository share the same type and compression.
+* The solution more easily identifies backups with corrupted recovery points.
+* Enhanced tracking of virtual machines in Microsoft Hyper-V clusters during job runs.
+* Data unpack is now skipped for new backup copy jobs.
+A mapping run is required to apply the improvement for existing backup copy jobs.
+* Support for Asustor ADM 4.0.